AngelEnd-dev/AngelEnd-dev/README.md

 ## About Me

-Hi!
-I'm Livia Karoliny, a front-end developer passionate about programming and games.
+Hello!
+I'm Livia Karoliny, a front-end developer.
+I love programming and games, and I'm always looking to learn and improve.
-I enjoy transforming ideas into real projects, and I'm always learning more about programming, design, and user experience.
+I enjoy turning ideas into real projects, and I'm always learning more about programming, design, and user experience.
 Technology and games inspire me to keep building, improving, and exploring new possibilities.

 ## Technologies and Tools

 <div align="center">